Close

 • The Time Horizon (The “By When”): What is the concrete timeframe in which you want to accomplish your goals?
 This will shape the carpentry of your investment and the times and tenses involved in savings plans.

-Now we know what are financial goals, further let us explore its types.
+Now that we know what is financial goal, let us further explore its types.
 Depending on the duration of the goals, financial goals can be categorized into three types:

 Short-Term Goals